 To really know what type of anxiety you're suffering from, take my 7 minute anxiety test now.

-2: Social Anxiety or Phobia
+2: Social Anxiety (aka Social Phobia)

 Many people suffer from what's known as "social phobia," an irrational fear of social situations.
 Some degree of social phobia is normal.
 Small degrees of shyness in public places, or discomfort while public speaking, are natural in most people and do not imply an anxiety problem.